 Innsbruck, the capitol of the alpine Tyrol region and a favorite destination for winter sports enthusiasts, is about 2 hours by train from Salzburg.
 Many of Austria’s most famous ski resorts are near Innsbruck, and the city has hosted two Winter Olympics and two Paralympics in the past.

 Innsbruck is well known for both imperial and modern architecture, and there are beautiful buildings and churches all over town.
+There are plenty of things to do in Innsbruck to keep you busy any time of the year.
 My favorite is the Goldenes Dahl building in the center, which has a “golden” roof (actually made of copper).

 Innsbruck is surrounded by mountains, which are often hidden by the clouds.
 It is a very charming city with an interesting culture, but it’s worth noting the temperature drops significantly when you reach the city, as it is situated in an alpine valley.